yuanyao22/yuanyao.github.io/_publications/2026-01-02-indoor-outdoor-voc-la-wildfires.md

 This research has received significant media attention highlighting the unexpected persistence of indoor air quality issues after wildfires:

-- Featured in major outlets including Bloomberg, U.S. News & World Report, and UCLA Newsroom
+- Featured in major outlets including Associated Press, Los Angeles Daily News, and UCLA Newsroom
 - Contributed to public understanding of post-wildfire health risks and recovery planning